Timothy-Sugrue/NFTA-Real-Time-TV-GCRTA-Test/README.md

 ![Real-Time TV Screenshot](./screenshot_flipped.png)

 > ⚠️ **Disclaimer**
 > This project was originally built by the Transit team as a demonstration of their Transit API.
-This customized version is maintained by GCRTA and comes with no guarantee of any kind.
+Usage of this project comes with no  guarantee of any kind.

 ---